-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
+So here are some questions for you to contemplate.
+Has it ever occurred to you that the fact that "everyone lives like this" may not necessarily make it ideal?
+Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of "being," such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.